-On July 1, 2008, the United States District Court for the District of Delaware held as a matter of law that we did not breach our October 1, 2005 Settlement and License Agreement with Linear.
+On July 1, 2008, the United States District Court for the District of Delaware held as a matter of law that we did not breach our October 1, 2005 Settlement and License Agreement with Linear Technology Corporation ("Linear").
 Based upon that ruling, we anticipate filing a motion to seek recovery of our attorney fees when the final judgment is entered.
-The court has not issued its final judgment concerning the patent infringement, validity, and enforceability issues.
+The court has not issued its final judgment concerning the patent validity and enforceability issues.